MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/configuring-feature-tool.md

 ### Auto-update the catalog

-Enalbe this setting to ensure that every time the Mixed Reality Feature Tool is started, the latest feature catalog is retrieved from the server.
+Enable this setting to ensure that every time the Mixed Reality Feature Tool is started, the latest feature catalog is retrieved from the server.

 ### Show preview releases